viktortholen/genre-prediction/index.md

 ## Deciding what model to use!

+transform to binary with multilabelbinarizer

+split data to train and test

+tf-idf

+pipeline

+fit

 There are many models to choose from

 not all models are suited for multilabel